javascript-assignments/javascript-1-resit-content/README.md

 Make a call to the URL, loop through the results and display the `type`, `setup` and `punchline` properties for only 5 of the results.
 Don't display all 10.

-Example HTML from the repo:
+Example HTML from the repo you can create for each joke:

 ```html
 <div class="col-sm-6 col-md-4 col-lg-3">